 The catalog also promotes a hard maple cutting board — note the adorable roll-out serving cart shown under it in many of the kitchen designs.
 This is a classic Avco American kitchen feature.

-That faucet is a specialty item, and you can still get a replacement today:
+That faucet is a specialty item, and you can still get a replacement today — see this story for info on where.

 Above, the brochure asked: